Chapter 1: Introduction

 ACS has three independent channels that have provided wide field, high resolution, and ultraviolet imaging capabilities respectively, using a broad assortment of filters designed to address a large range of scientific goals.
 In addition, coronagraphic, grism spectroscopy, and polarimetric (imaging and grism spectroscopic) capabilities have made the ACS a versatile and powerful instrument.

 In May 2009, Servicing Mission 4 (SM4) successfully restored the ACS Wide Field Channel (WFC) to regular service after its failure in January 2007.
 Unfortunately, the ACS High Resolution Channel (HRC) was not restored to operation during SM4, so it cannot be proposed for new observations.
-Nevertheless, this handbook retains description of the HRC to support analysis of archived observations.
+Nevertheless, this handbook retains descriptions of the HRC to support analysis of archived observations.
 The ACS Solar Blind Channel (SBC) was unaffected by the January 2007 failure of WFC and HRC.
 The SBC has remained in steady operation, and was not serviced during SM4.
 It remains available for new observations.

 The ACS Instrument Handbook, which is maintained by the ACS Team at STScI, describes the instrument properties, performance, operations, and calibration.
 It is the basic technical reference manual for the instrument, and should be used with other documents (listed in Table 1.1) for writing Phase I proposals, detailed Phase II programs, and for data analysis.
 (See Figure 1.1).
 This handbook is revised before the Call for Proposals for each new HST Cycle is released, and all interim updates are recorded in the Change Log.